 - Focused Attention Meditation – In this type of meditation, the mind seeks to focus on a single object, thought, word, or even simply the breaths that are taken.
 The goal is to clear out everything from the mind that is not a part of this focus.
 Sometimes the objects of focus have meaning, while other times words are repeated over and over (such as “om”), and have no meaning other than being a mystic syllable to focus on.

 - Open Monitoring Meditation – As opposed to having a focus during meditation, the open monitoring method simply observes whatever thoughts pass through the mind during this time of meditation, letting go of any judgement or attachment to these thoughts.
 This practice encourages a lack of reaction to thoughts and stimuli, which in turn builds the ability to have more control over reactions outside of meditation.

-Some types of meditation, known as “guided meditation”, have a teacher or guide that instruct the individual in what to focus on, or when to allow time for open monitoring.
+Some types of meditation, known as “guided meditation”, have a teacher or guide that instructs the individual on what to focus on, or when to allow time for open monitoring.
 This is a great place for many entrepreneurs to start as it requires no research or practice before starting.

 Simple Steps to Begin Meditating Today